 Until I went to my brother’s last fall.
 Their coffee tasted like, well, coffee.
 It was great.
 And then I found out that they weren’t buying some fancy brand . . . they were simply grinding it fresh every morning.

 So when we got home, I bought a small coffee grinder.
 And yes, it makes all the difference.
 Local stores didn’t have anything that looked suitable, so I got it from Amazon, after doing a LOT of research.
-After using it for over 5 months, I highly recommend the model I bought.
+After using it for over 3 years (at our house and now on Barefoot Gal), I highly recommend the model I bought.

 - I haven’t used it for spices so can’t comment on how well it works there.
 Several reviewers on Amazon remarked that it’s very difficult to clean after grinding spices.

-- But don’t worry — it only runs for about 10 seconds (usually slightly less), which means it uses less than 0.1 amp-hour at 12 volts . . . small enough to satisfy most amp-ogres!
+- This electric one only runs for about 10 seconds (usually slightly less), which means it uses less than 0.1 amp-hour at 12 volts . . . small enough to satisfy most amp-ogres!

 - All-stainless bowl and blade won’t rust.